KenjiWriter/HotelRes/README.md

 ## Technologies Used

   - **Laravel**: A PHP framework used for building the backend and handling routing, models, and controllers.
+  - **Livewire**: A full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.
   - **Tailwind CSS**: A utility-first CSS framework used for styling the frontend.
   - **Swiper.js**: A modern slider library used to create a responsive image slider for displaying room photos.
   - **JavaScript**: Used for dynamic interactions, such as calculating total reservation costs based on user input.